dvsa/vol-app/docs/rfc/rfc-005-add-terraform-to-mono-repository.md

 ### Duplication & Maintenance

-Maintaining separate repositories necessitates duplicating workflows across them to apply changes to both application and infrastructure.
-Each repository must check out code from the other, typically requiring the application code to utilize a Personal Access Token (PAT) for accessing private infrastructure code, adding to maintenance overhead.
+Maintaining separate repositories necessitates duplicating GitHub Action workflows across them to apply changes to both application and infrastructure.
+Each repository must also check out code from the other, typically requiring the application code to utilize a Personal Access Token (PAT) for accessing private infrastructure code, adding to maintenance overhead.

 ## Proposal